thehalfbl00d/Notes/microprocessors/Digital Input Output.md

 # the CPU
-a microcontroller have multiple i/o ports, this is the not the breadboard.
+a microcontroller have multiple i/o ports, this is the not the breadboard pins but the actual pins on the cpu.

-pins(mcu) are divided into gpioa, gpiob .... and there are 15 pins in one gpioa which is a port. gpioa, b , c, d.... are ports
+pins(mcu) are divided into gpioa, gpiob .... and there are 16 pins in one gpioa which is a port. gpioa, b , c, d.... are ports

 every port is on one memory location, only one. one port have 16 pins in STM32L031, one pin can have 2 values, 0 or 1. each port sends one operation at a time.

-every port have unique set of registers:

-some of them are:
+every port have unique set of registers: some of them are:
 1. MODER(mode register)
 --each pin can be set to input, output, analog or alternate function